 I am a lecturer in Biostatistics, Computational Epidemiology and Machine Learning at Imperial College London, Department of Epidemiology and Biostatistics.
 And I also hold Schmidt Sciences AI2050 Early Career Fellowship.

 My work is centered around scalable and flexible methods for spatiotemporal statistics and Bayesian machine learning with applications in epidemiology.
-Most recently, my focus has been on using deep generative modelling to power MCMC inference in classical spatial statistics, as well as adaptive survey design.
+Most recently, my focus has been on using deep generative modelling to power MCMC inference in classical spatial statistics (the same methods work disease transmission modelling too!).
+Also of interest is adaptive survey design.

 Previously I worked at the University of Oxford, Computer Science (2022-2024) and Imperial College London, Department of Mathematics, Statistics section (2021-2022) with Seth Flaxman and MLGH network.
 Before that I did a postdoc in Bayesian Machine Learning at AstraZeneca R&D (2019-2021) where I also collaborated with Prioris.ai.